worldamazing/plan/docs/overview.md

 >
 > But this vision extends far beyond concrete and code.
 It is a world remade at the human level.
 Imagine living in a society where the background noise of anxiety has been replaced by a quiet, collective calm.
 Imagine conversations driven not by performance and agenda, but by genuine curiosity and trust.
 Imagine the lightness in the air when people feel safe enough to be seen, to be honest, and to be whole.
 This is a world where human connection is the most valuable resource, and where the joy of being with one another is the ultimate metric of success.
 >
-> World Amazing is a roadmap to a civilization where the basics of life are guaranteed and the heights of human creativity, joy, and wonder are all woven into the very design and structure of our world.
+> World Amazing is a roadmap to a civilization where a foundation of profound security is guaranteed, so that the heights of human creativity, joy, and wonder can be woven into the very design and structure of our world.

 ## Table of Contents